isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

     }

-The example response contains two parameters, one string parameter and one boolean parameter.
-The metadata returned for each parameter indicates if this parameter is specific to the "server1" or all servers.
-Since the `match-client-id` value is associated with "all" servers it indicates that there is no server1 specific setting for this parameter.
+The example response contains two parameters: one string parameter and one boolean parameter.
+The metadata returned for each parameter indicates whether this parameter is specific to "server1" or applies to all servers.
+Since the ``match-client-id`` value is associated with "all" servers, it indicates that there is no "server1"-specific setting for this parameter.
-Each parameter always has exactly one server tag associated with it, because the global parameters are non-shareable configuration elements.
+Each parameter always has exactly one server tag associated with it, because global parameters are non-shareable configuration elements.

 .. note::